frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 # Kyria RSTHD/Prime

 **Under development.** This is a keymap I'm working on for my Kyria keyboard from [splitkb.com](https://splitkb.com).
-The alpha layouts are based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
-There are two default layers, one a lightly modified RSTHD and one heavily modified.
+The base alpha layouts are based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
+There are two such layers, one a lightly modified version of RSTHD and one heavily modified.
 For a more standard implementation of RSTHD on the Kyria, see my [Kyria Refactored](https://github.com/frogm0uth/keyboard-firmware/tree/master/kyria-refactored) keymap.

 <!--ts-->
    * [Kyria RSTHD/Prime](#kyria-rsthdprime)